manimejia/manimejia.github.io/projects/LITE/Non-Profit-Website.md

 - filename: lite-program-icons.png
   caption: Program specific icons
 - filename: lite-webheader.png
-  caption: Live screenshot of assembled in the websit navigation header
+  caption: Live screenshot of assembled in the website navigation header

 tasks:
  - Designed a primary and supporting logos for a new local non-profit organization and it's umbrella programs.